 Credit: @yorkcny on Instagram

 This fall, enjoy a cornucopia of food festivals.
-Celebrate everyone’s favorite fuzzy stone fruit at the Niagara County Peach Festival where you can sample peach shortcake and witness the crowning of the “Peach Queen” during the 64th annual event being held September 8-11.
-The Lewiston Harvest & Hops Festival, happening September 24–25, is home to more than 130 food and craft beer, wine, and distilled liquor vendors, along with a farmers’ market, this is not to be missed.
-For a unique experience you’ll never forget, visit the Hudson Valley Garlic Festival October 1-2 in Saugerties.
-From October 15-16, have a shucking good time at Long Island’s famed Oyster Festival (pictured) where you can sample stewed, fried, and raw oysters while enjoying live music, pirate shows, and more.
+Celebrate everyone’s favorite fuzzy stone fruit at the Niagara County Peach Festival where you can sample peach shortcake and witness the crowning of the “Peach Queen” during the 65th annual event being held September 7-10.
+The Lewiston Harvest & Hops Festival, happening September 23–24, is home to more than 130 food and craft beer, wine, and distilled liquor vendors, along with a farmers’ market.
+For a unique experience you’ll never forget, visit the Hudson Valley Garlic Festival September 30-October 1 in Saugerties.
+From October 14-15, have a shucking good time at Long Island’s famed Oyster Festival (pictured) where you can sample stewed, fried, and raw oysters while enjoying live music, pirate shows, and more.

 Credit: @travishydeproperties on Instagram